paxswill/evesrp/README.md

     pip install EVE-SRP[OAuth,BraveCore]

+Quick Side Note: If your system has an older version of pip (<6.0) or setuptools (<8.0) you will need to update them.

 You will also need the appropriate adapter for your database of choice.
 For example, I use PostgreSQL, and use the psycopg2 adapter: